 Room color psychology plays a major role in how our rooms look and feel.
-But as individuals we all perceive color differently.
+But as individuals, we all perceive color differently.
 This can explain why people have different “favorite” colors or why people have different tastes when it comes to decorating.
-So, when decorating a room in your home, your idea of the perfect color may be different then someone else’s perfect color.
+So, when decorating a room in your home, your idea of the perfect color may be different from someone else’s perfect color.

-Color psychology can also help us to “fix” issues we may have in our home.
-For example, like making a small space feel larger, changing the temperature of a room to make it feel warmer, or trying to make a room feel more welcoming.
+Color psychology can also help us to “fix” issues we may have in our homes.
+For example, making a small space feel larger, changing the temperature of a room to make it feel warmer, or trying to make a room feel more welcoming.